-Many people have no symptoms in the early stages of avascular necrosis of bone.
-As the disease worsens, your affected joint may hurt only when you put weight on it.
+Many people have no symptoms in the early stages of avascular necrosis.
+As the condition worsens, your affected joint may hurt only when you put weight on it.
 Eventually, the joint may hurt even when you're lying down.

 When to see a doctor

-See your doctor if you experience persistent pain in any joint.
+See your doctor if you have persistent pain in any joint.
 Seek immediate medical attention if you believe you have a broken bone or a dislocated joint.

 You Are ...
 The Campaign for Mayo Clinic